rabindrakharel/pmo/docs/instructionToLLM.md

 documentation:
-Imagine you are a staff, advanced software engineer and solutions architect; Since you made a lot of structural design patterns, reusable patterns, and architectural changes, I want you to pinpoint existing documentation which are now updated because of your recent changes.
-Pinpoint the changes that you need to update and make sure you coherently and structurally update existing documentation to reflect the current state in accordance with the changes that you made.
+Imagine you are a staff, advanced software engineer and solutions architect; Crisp and coherent documentation of design patterns, reusable patterns, and architecture.
+Plus if any recent change, Only document the final state - I want you to pinpoint existing documentation which are now updated because of your recent changes.
+Pinpoint the changes that you need to update and make sure you coherently and structurally update existing documentation to reflect the current state.

 You are writing this to another LLM agent who is  highly technical staff architect and engineer